Skyscanner/backpack-android/CONTRIBUTING.md

  - Once released verify the artifacts are available

  The release workflow will also trigger our design docs publish.
 If successful, you should see your component changes at [skyscanner.design](https://skyscanner.design).
+ > Note: Don't forget that new components need to be added manually!

 ## Docs